- First Name

 - Website URL

 - 19th and 20th century U.S. cultural and intellectual history, focusing on women, gender, and sexuality.
 History of science and medicine, Darwin/evolution.
-Current project: biography of Helen Hamilton Gardener, the suffragists' lead negotiator to Congress and President Woodrow Wilson.
-Have also written about the history of women running for President, the origins of the Miss America Pageant, and the Girl Scouts.
+Current project: Free Thinker: Sex, Suffrage, and the Extraordinary Life of Helen Hamilton Gardener (March 2020, W.W.
+Norton).
+Free Thinker is the biography of a "fallen woman" who reinvented herself and became the suffragists' lead negotiator to Congress and President Woodrow Wilson.
+Have also written about Darwin in America, bearded ladies, suffrage centennial, the history of women running for President, the origins of the Miss America Pageant, and the Girl Scouts.

 - Media Contact

 Kimberly A. Hamlin is Associate Professor of History and American Studies at Miami University in Oxford, OH.
 With support from a National Endowment for the Humanities (NEH) Public Scholar Award, she has just completed her second book — Free Thinker: Sex, Suffrage, and the Extraordinary Life of Helen Hamilton Gardener, forthcoming from W.W.
 Norton in March 2020.
 In addition to the NEH Public Scholar Award, this project also received the 2017 Carrie Chapman Catt Prize for Research on Women and Politics.